Conditions tighter than noncommutation needed for nonclassicality

 \begin{theorem}[Sufficient conditions for Kirkwood-Dirac nonclassicality] Suppose that $\hat{\rho}$ is pure and that $\hat{A}$ and $\hat{F}$ are nondegenerate.
 If $2 N_A + 2 N_F > 3d+n_{\parallel}-3\bar{n}_{\parallel}$, then the Kirkwood-Dirac distribution contains negative or nonreal values. \end{theorem}

 We prove the theorem by the contrapositive: Assuming a classical KD distribution, we deduce constraints on the unitary matrix with entries $\braket{a_i | f_j}$.
 These constraints imply a condition on $N_A$, $N_F$, $d$, $n_{\parallel}$, and $\bar{n}_{\parallel}$ that is necessary for classicality of the KD distribution.
 A violation of this condition suffices for KD nonclassicality.
+The full proof appears in App. \ref{App:Theo1Proof}